Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 • Tip: Some credit cards provide complimentary international travel insurance when you charge the cost of your return overseas travel ticket to the account.

-• Tip: Make sure you tell your bank about your travel plans if you don’t travel frequently, they may block your card if they see a ‘suspicious’ overseas transaction.
+• Tip: Make sure you tell your bank about your travel plans if you don’t travel frequently, otherwise it may block your card if it sees a “suspicious” overseas transaction.

 Using traveller’s cheques

 An almost obsolete form of travel money, traveller’s cheques can be cashed in more places in Thailand and Cambodia compared to other parts of the world.
 In Thailand, traveller’s cheques may be cheaper to cash at a bank than when withdrawing baht from an ATM.
-A number of Thai banks will cash cheques for a fee of 33 baht (compared to 150 – 200 THB for ATM withdrawals).
-If you’re travelling to the Philippines, anecdotal evidence suggests cheques can not be cashed at any place.
+A number of Thai banks will cash cheques for a fee.
+If you’re travelling to the Philippines, anecdotal evidence suggests cheques are very hard to cash anywhere.

 Taking cash with you